ArminJo/Arduino-RobotCar/README.md

 You may also overwrite the function fillAndShowForwardDistancesInfo(), if you use your own scanning method.

-# Compile options / macros
+# Compile options / macros for this software
 To customize the software to different car extensions, there are some compile options / macros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).<br/>
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>
 Compile options for the used **PWMMotorControl library** like `USE_ENCODER_MOTOR_CONTROL` are described [here](https://github.com/ArminJo/PWMMotorControl#compile-options--macros-for-this-library).

 | Option | Default | File | Description |